william-tiritilli/Trees-and-Forest/README.md

 # Trees-and-Forest (in R)

 ## Example of Regression trees and Random Forest application
 Welcome!
-In this repo, we will see how use the Random Forest to estimate the component of the insurance Pure Premium: claims frequency and claims severity.
+In this repo, we will see how use the Random Forest to estimate the components of a Car Insurance Pure Premium: claims frequency and claims severity.
 We saw how the CART algorithm works in a previous repo.
 Now, we will explain the Random Forest , tackling the hyper-parameter tuning strategy process.
 More information in the pdfs.
 ![RF](https://github.com/william-tiritilli/Trees-and-Forest/assets/46381506/f589275c-9bad-4a68-a505-abff63712f8e)